borismarin/genesis2.4gamma/src/README.txt

     8  PROBLEMS RUNNING GENESIS
         8.1  Floating Point Variation

+1  GETTING STARTED

+    GENESIS 2.4 features a new autoconf-based build system, meaning that now a simple "./configure" command will create the Makefile that is appropriate for your system.
+The old "Makefile.dist" and system-dependent Makefiles are still available to build GENESIS the old way (See Sec.
+4.3).
+This may be necessary in case of problems with operating systems that are not supported by autoconf.

+    Pick a place to unpack the distribution, e.g. "/usr/local" or "/opt".
+    If you want a personal installation, rather than system-wide, create a place within your home directory.

-1  QUICK START
+    QUICK START

+    0) cd /usr/local
-    0) tar xzf genesis-2.4-src.tar.gz
+    1) tar xzf genesis-2.4-src.tar.gz
-    1) cd genesis-2.4/genesis/src
+    2) cd genesis-2.4/genesis/src
-    2) cp Makefile.dist Makefile
-    3) Edit Makefile using your favorite TEXT editor:
-        - Change INSTALLDIR to the desired installation location.
-The default is `pwd`/..
-        - Uncomment the lines for your architecture.
+    3) ./configure --prefix=/usr/local/genesis-2.4/genesis
     4) make >& make.out
     5) make install >& install.out
-    6) Add INSTALLDIR to your PATH (export or set).
+    6) Add INSTALLDIR to your PATH (See Sec.
+4.6)
     7) genesis

     If you'd rather make a version not requiring X11, substitute these steps:

     4) make nxgenesis >& nxmake.out
     5) make nxinstall >& nxinstall.out
-    6) Add INSTALLDIR to your PATH (export or set).
+    6) Add INSTALLDIR to your PATH (See Sec.
+4.6)
     7) nxgenesis

-    If it didn't work, you'll have to read on...
+    If it didn't work, you'll have to read on ...

     In particular, see Section 4.5 on directing error messages to a file, and Section 7.
 Mac users, be sure to read Section 7.1.

-    For this GENESIS 2.4 release, we would like to hear your experiences compiling GENESIS with XODUS.
+    Some Further Details:

+    The GNU autconf utility assumes a default installation directory (INSTALLDIR) of /usr/local/genesis if a simple "./configure" is used.

+    Whether or not you install the package in /usr/local, or in your home directory, it is best to have "genesis" lie below "genesis-2.4".
+    This will make it possible to install parallel GENESIS (PGENESIS) as a sibling directory "genesis-2.4/pgenesis".
+This is required for the installation of PGENESIS.

+    The recommended way to create the Makefile is with:

+       ./configure --prefix=/usr/local/genesis-2.4/genesis

+    Alternatively, to put it a "bin" directory of your own:

+       ./configure --prefix=$HOME/bin/genesis-2.4/genesis

 2  INTRODUCTION